Shane McMahon: Feud with Kane and hiatus (2003–2005)

 McMahon made his first on-screen appearance in two years on an episode of SmackDown! before WrestleMania XIX, watching his father's training in the gym to prepare his match against Hulk Hogan.
-At WrestleMania XIX, he went to check on his father's welfare following a Street Fight with Hulk Hogan, with Hogan welcoming Shane in the ring and then walking out.
-He returned as a face in the summer of 2003 by getting involved in a feud with Eric Bischoff, who had made improper remarks and gestures to Shane's mother Linda.
-He defeated Bischoff in a Falls Count Anywhere match at SummerSlam.
+At WrestleMania on March 30, 2003, he went to check on his father's welfare following a Street Fight with Hulk Hogan, with Hogan welcoming Shane in the ring and walking out.
+He returned as a face in the summer by getting involved in a feud with Eric Bischoff, who had made improper remarks and gestures to Shane's mother Linda.
+He defeated Bischoff in a Falls Count Anywhere match at SummerSlam on August 24.
 McMahon also got involved in a bitter rivalry with Kane after Kane gave Linda a Tombstone Piledriver because she did not name him the number one contender to the World Heavyweight Championship.
-Their feud culminated in McMahon losing a Last Man Standing match at Unforgiven and an Ambulance match at Survivor Series.
+Their feud culminated in McMahon losing a Last Man Standing match at Unforgiven on September 21 and an Ambulance match at Survivor Series on November 16.

 After Survivor Series, McMahon left Raw to focus his attention on the executive creative staff and his new family.
-At WrestleMania XX, McMahon appeared briefly on camera during the opening of the event with Vince and his newborn son, Declan.
-On a special 3-hour episode of Raw in October 2005, billed as WWE Homecoming, all four members of the McMahon family were given a Stone Cold Stunner by Stone Cold Steve Austin.
+At WrestleMania XX on March 14, 2004, McMahon appeared briefly on camera during the opening of the event with Vince and his newborn son, Declan.
+On a special 3-hour episode of Raw on October 3, 2005, billed as WWE Homecoming, all four members of the McMahon family were given a Stone Cold Stunner by Stone Cold Steve Austin.
 The following week, Vince demanded an apology from ringside commentators for not coming to his family's aid, which developed into a new feud.
-McMahon also appeared at Survivor Series, though he did not appear on television.
+McMahon also appeared at Survivor Series on November 27, though he did not appear on television.
 He can be seen on the DVD extra backstage talking to Theodore Long, when The Boogeyman tried to scare off McMahon, who made no deal about it.